trrapp12-ironyard/Templates/README.md

   render() {
     return (
       <div>
         // Notice we don't use this.state.name.
-We access it with this.props Since we passed in the CamperBot state value into the the NavBar component above the h1 element             // below will render the value passed from state
+We access it with this.props Since we passed in the CamperBot state value
+        //into the the NavBar component above the h1 element below will render the value passed from state
         <h1>Hello, my name is: {this.props.name}</h1>
       </div>
     );